Armored Heart: L'Odeur de l'Amour

 “Oh yes,” she said.
 “A Valkyrie.
 He had taken a priestess into his custody, and he was strung along by his duty to her for years before he could leave her side.”

 Wynn fluttered up from the table, and hovered in front of her face.
 Instinctively, Dear leaned back, and still had to cross her eyes to focus on her.
-“Duin got tired of waiting for him to return to his side…” she paused for a moment, and Dear was desperate to learn what had happened.
+“Daray got tired of waiting for him to return to his side…” She paused for a moment, and Dear was desperate to learn what had happened.

 “Oh, but I’m not lying,” said Wynn, as her color shifted back to pink.
 “You’re not omniscient, Heartwarden.
-And you know it’s something Duin would do.”
+And you know it’s something Daray would do.”

 “Not now, Dear,” said Seeker, poorly placating her before she returned her attention to Wynn.
 “Even if he did, I am not his.
-I am Ishi’s, and she would not.”
+I am Ishara’s, and she would not.”

 “They,” corrected Seeker, sternly.